-I am a visual fine artist whose art merges techniques from Chinese Brush Painting and North American acrylics to create works that are representative of the differences and similarities between Eastern and Western art.
+I am a Toronto born visual fine artist whose art merges aspects from Chinese Brush Painting and North American art and self-created techniques to develop works that are representative of the commonalities of various societies and cultures.

 I have exhibited in Ontario and Internationally.
-I’ve studied Chinese Brush Painting under various Masters including Baoxing ZHANG, and abstract acrylics under Mark Cope, Mila Duric and Halina Wyluda-Kazmierczak.
+I’ve studied Chinese Brush Painting under various Masters since 2007, and acrylics and mixed media since 2010.